Financial-Times/ft-frontend-build/README.md

 *Even if your app only requires a single bundle at present it's worth cosidering adopting this structure as it will mean there is zero refactoring work to do if your app increases in complexity.*

-Only the `app` directory and its contents is required.
+Only the `app` directory and its contents are required.
 The remaining directories are suggestions for making your code more reusable; in particular, if you write as much of your code as possible in the `components` directory it will be relatively easy to convert into reusable origami modules in future.

     root
       \_ app